 ‘Using this guide from Getting on Board, charities of all sizes can successfully and affordably recruit trustees outside their usual pool of contacts.’

-Sarah Atkinson, Director for Policy, Planning and Communications, Charity Commission
+Sarah Atkinson, former Director for Policy, Planning and Communications, Charity Commission

 This full-colour, print version of the guide is available exclusively from DSC, but a free download is accessible from www.gettingonboard.org.

 Have a look inside How to recruit trustees for your charity.

 How to become a charity trustee and Recruiting trustees for your charity were created by Getting on Board, a charity that helps individuals, employers and members of professional networks become new leaders in communities through board-level volunteering.
 The guides were written by Lynn Cadman, a governance consultant, project manager and trainer who previously worked for the Charity Commission.

 By placing this order you agree to DSC's terms and conditions: